sethschori/sethschori.github.io/docs/other/do-something.md

 - [Vote Forward's approach](https://votefwd.org/about-us) (no need to create an account or print anything)
 - The "Prepare Your Letters" section on their [Instructions page](https://votefwd.org/instructions#prepare-your-letters)
-- ["Volunteer Training"](https://votefwd.org/posts/Building-Your-Personal-Story) for tips on how to write a good letter with your own personal story — that'
+- ["Volunteer Training"](https://votefwd.org/posts/Building-Your-Personal-Story) for tips on how to write a good letter with your own personal story
-- Bring your favorite pen(s).
+- Bring your favorite pen(s)

+But if you don’t have time to prepare, no worries — we’ll have everything here for you.
 ## Democracy Happy Hour (4:00-5:00)
-Hang out and celebrate our community investment in democracy.
-We'll have some beers, non-alcoholic beverages, and snacks, and we'd love to just hang out and chat!
+Hang out and celebrate our hard work to support our democracy.
+We'll have some beers, non-alcoholic beverages, and snacks, and we'd love to hang out and chat!